 The expedited passport service can be done at an acceptance facility or by mail.
 The cost, again, is $60 plus the $130 cost of renewing your passport.

 Normal Passport Renewal

 If your travel is more than six weeks away, you may want to use the traditional passport renewal service.
+No need to rush.

 The state department says routine passport renewal takes six to nine weeks to process.
 It can also be done by mail, at an acceptance facility, or soon, online.

 How to Make an Urgent Travel Passport Appointment

 So let's say you're traveling soon and need to use the Urgent Travel Passport Service.
 How do you go about getting an appointment?